 With tens of thousands of dogs and cats entering Oklahoma City Animal Welfare last year, an injury or treatable condition can often mean the difference between life and death.
-That’s why the Central Oklahoma Humane Society created the Rita’s Angel Fund – so that dogs and cats can receive the medical treatment they deserve.
+That’s why the Oklahoma Humane Society created the Rita’s Angel Fund – so that dogs and cats can receive the medical treatment they deserve.

 Created to honor founding board member Rita Hoch, the Rita’s Angels Fund assists treatable animals needing extensive medical care.